-Easy yet Authentic Matsutake Flavor Ozoni Mochi Soup
+Easy & Authentic Matsutake Flavor Ozoni Soup

-“Zoni (雑煮)”, also politely called “Ozoni (お雑煮)”, is a traditional Japanese Mochi dish that represents Japan’s New Year’s Day festivities.
+Zoni (雑煮), politely called Ozoni (お雑煮), is a traditional Japanese dish that represents Japan’s New Year’s Day festivities.

-As you may know, it is a soup dish whose main ingredient is plain rice cake called “Mochi (餅)” and made with miscellaneous ingredients that vary depending on the region and each household.
+It is a soup dish made with a plain rice cake called Mochi (餅) and other miscellaneous ingredients that vary depending on the region and each household.

-The Ozoni recipe is on the official website of Nagatanien, so according to the instructions, I actually made the Mochi soup.
-And for people who are curious about the taste, here I share the cooking process with photos.
+The Ozoni recipe is listed on the official website of Nagatanien, and I made the Mochi soup following the instructions.

-|1||First, bake a piece of Kiri-Mochi in a toaster oven.
-For 4 to 5 minutes at 230°C (446°F), until it swells|
+|1||First, bake a Kiri-Mochi in the toaster oven for 4 to 5 minutes at 230°C (446°F) until it puffs up.|

-|2||While baking the mochi, make instant Suimono soup; put the Nagatanien Matsutake Osuimono soup base in a bowl|
+|2||While baking the Mochi, make instant Suimono soup; First, put the Nagatanien Matsutake Osuimono soup base in a bowl|

-|3||And pour 180 ml of boiling water and stir lightly with chopsticks or the like|
+|3||Then, pour 180 ml of boiling water and stir lightly with chopsticks.|

-|4||Take the cooked Mochi rice cake out from the oven and add into the Matsutake Suimono soup|
+|4||Take the toasted Mochi out of the oven and add it to the Matsutake Suimono soup.|

-|5||(Optional) As a finishing, garnish the soup with your desired ingredients.
-By the way, this time I added Kamaboko (fish cake) slices and Mitsuba leaves.|
+|5||(Optional) If desired, garnish the soup with some toppings.
+I added Kamaboko (fish cake) slices and Mitsuba leaves this time.|